Existence and Stability of Localized Patterns in the Population Models with Large Advection and Strong Allee Effect

 \section{Population Competition Models}

 To investigate the coexistence of two interacting species, we shall consider several specific forms of (\ref{14}).
-First of all, we denote $u$ and $v$ as the densities of two competing species, then suppose $\chi_1=\chi$, $\chi_2=1$ in (\ref{14}) to obtain
+First of all, we denote $u$ and $v$ as the densities of two competing species, then suppose $\chi_1=\chi$, $\chi_2=1$ and the boundary condition is no-flux in (\ref{14}) to obtain

-where the invading species is defensive and follows the IFD strategy, whereas the established species is aggressive with the higher speed.
-We are interested at the existence of steady states to (\ref{IFD}) and their dynamics.
+where $v$-species follows the IFD strategy, whereas $u$-species takes the aggressive strategy with the higher speed.
+We are interested at the existence of steady states and their local dynamics to (\ref{IFD}) suject to Allee effect.
 In particular, we focus on the effect of IFD strategy on the stability of steady states.